 Ok, babes, prepare to be amazed.
 It used to be that making this viz was pretty tedious but I’ve recently refined a totally new hack (thanks to a lollipop chart example provided by Sevinc Rende, one of my mentees) that makes this soooooooo easier.
-It used to be ninja level 9.
-Now it is ninja level 5, if that.
+It used to be Rockstar Level 9.
+Now it is Rockstar Level 5, if that.

 We will create a dumbbell dot plot out of a stacked bar, where the first stack is composed of our first set of dot values and the second stack is composed of *the difference* between our first and second values (so that it would end at our second values on the x-axis scale).
 So let’s calculate the difference between the 2020 and 2010 scores.

 We would make a stacked bar of the 2010 data and the difference data, but you’ll see when you copy that formula down the rest of the spreadsheet, we run into a problem at row 7, where the 2020 score is lower than 2010.
 I purposefully added this twist just to show you what to do in these situations because otherwise this new method is so easy.

 We’ll have to treat the data for row 7 as their own series.
 Highlight the 40%, 26%, and -14% and drag them to the right so they are in columns E to G. Label these columns and switch the difference calculation so that it is the 2010 data minus the 2020 data, to get a positive number.

 Now, highlight the entire table, starting in A1, and insert a stacked bar chart.